 Bilal, a partner of the firm, is a seasoned commercial litigator and member of the firm’s Disputes & ADR Dept., whose diverse practice focuses on competition and antitrust, restructuring & insolvency, commercial litigation, arbitration and alternative dispute resolution, and anti-corruption and compliance.
-He is hailed as a “Rising Star” for Competition and Antitrust by The Legal 500 Asia Pacific (2023 ed.), and as an “Associate to Watch” for Competition/Antitrust by Chambers Asia Pacific (2023 ed.).
-In addition, he is listed as one of Indonesia’s “top 50 up-and-coming future legal leaders” by Asia Business Law Journal (ABLJ), and as an “Indonesia Rising Star 2022” by Asian Legal Business (ALB).
+He is hailed as a “Rising Star” for Competition and Antitrust, and is recommended for Restructuring & Insolvency and Dispute Resolution, by The Legal 500 Asia Pacific, and is lauded as “Up and Coming” for Competition/Antitrust by Chambers Asia Pacific.
+In addition, he has been listed as one of Indonesia’s “top 50 up-and-coming future legal leaders” by Asia Business Law Journal (ABLJ), and as an “Indonesia Rising Star” by Asian Legal Business (ALB).

 In competition and antitrust, he successfully defended Temasek Holdings, a Singapore state-owned enterprise and investment fund, over an allegation of cross-ownership in the telecommunications sector.
 He also advised in a ground-breaking class action against a number of telecommunications companies involving KPPU (Indonesia Competition Commission) decisions.

 He is expanding and developing the antitrust and competition practice group, which includes the conducting of antitrust litigation and agency investigations, the provision of dawn-raid service training, and the conducting of fair competition internal reviews and internal investigations relating to antitrust issues for a range of multinational clients with operations in Indonesia.